mpcnat/NetlifySetupNpm/README.md

 If all goes to plan, when you deploy your site netlify will perform the following steps:

 0. Do magic pre stuff.
+1. Change to the directory that contains the package.json file.
-1. Run npm install to get all dependencies.
+2. Run npm install to get all dependencies.
-2. Run ng build --prod to create your dist folder (which contains a _redirects)
+3. Run ng build --prod to create your dist folder (which contains a _redirects)
-3. Deploy site from '[something]/dist/'
+4. Deploy site from '[something]/dist/'

 And afterwards, it'll give you a link.